Real-Skill/angular-exercises/README.md

 ## Part I - API authentication

 ## Summary
-Application with simple token based authentication.
+This is an application with simple token based authentication.

-Application provides API for authenticating the user based on credentials (username and password).
+The application provides API for authenticating the user based on credentials (username and password).
-We want to authenticate existing user or create new and provide them with access to resources available only to registered users.
+We want to authenticate an existing user or to create a new one, and provide them with access to the resources available only to the registered users.

 ## Goal

 Implement simple service methods that will be used for authentication using REST.
 You are given a few mocked endpoints that are required for the application to run.
-Moreover, use $cookies to persist token for user.
+Moreover, use $cookies to persist token for the user.
-We need following services:
+We need the following services:

 ```
   AuthService (auth-service.js)